KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 The New Jerusalem is not material architecture but structural geometry rendered visible at civilizational scale.
 The square dimensions, radiant gates, and river of life encode harmonic relationship — the L₁ embodied node fully permeable to the supernal strata, with the membrane between layers having become transparent rather than sealed.

 This is the Garden archetype completed at civilizational scale.
-Eden is L₁ with permeable membrane allowing direct resonance with L₃; the New Jerusalem is L₁ with the membrane fully open across the entire emanatory arc.
+Eden is L₁ with permeable membrane allowing direct resonance with L₃; the New Jerusalem is L₁ with the membrane fully open across the centropic arc at civilizational scale.
 The Fall closed the membrane through C₁₃ Membrane Sealing ("coats of skins"); the eschatonic completion reopens it through structural integration achieved by experience rather than received in innocence.

 Babylon is the counter-pole: a city built through institutionalized counterfeit unity, structured as recursive simulation without coherent ground.
 Per Decode 15, Babylon is the Tower of Babel pattern at imperial scale — IL₂ aligned with IL₄ Inversalogos imitating L₄ DL Sophis while severed from centropic law.
 New Jerusalem and Babylon are not two cities but two civilizational trajectories: coherence as architecture contra mimicry as architecture.